 City of Sierra Madre Issues Green Flag Alert

 The City of Sierra Madre has issued a Green Flag Alert for mudslides and debris flows in the hillside communities.
-The National Weather Service has forecasted an 90% chance of rain for Saturday, November 20, 2010.
+The National Weather Service has forecasted a 90% chance of rain for this evening.

 A Green Flag Alert is issued when there is an 80% chance or more of precipitation.
 Affected residents should get ready for potential evacuation and keep close watch on weather forecasts.
 This includes residents of the Upper and Lower Canyon as well as any resident whose property abuts the hillsides.